noskisdead/dots/README.md

 **Note:** You might not be able to login, if it's the case, select Hyprland in the sddm menu located in the down-right corner of your screen.
 ## To do
 Restructure the setup.sh script
+Switch to bash or zsh
+Make a better rofi/wofi config